Package 'NPCDTools'

 single.att

-Whether all the single attribute patterns are included.
-If T, the completeness of the Q-matrix is guaranteed.
+Whether all the single-attribute patterns are included.
+If TRUE, the completeness of the Q-matrix is guaranteed.

 Value